The Article Tells The Story of:

 AI and the Economics of Disinformation

-Imran Ahmed was forthright in his condemnation.
+Imran Ahmed was candid in his condemnation.
 He described the scope of disinformation in apocalyptic terms.
 Comparing the phenomenon to the arms race, he described the current generation of AI as “a nuclear race of disinformation.”
 For Ahmed, AI has turned the economics of content creation on its head, allowing for mass production and distribution of misinformation with virtually no cost.

-This leaves the marginal cost of creating a piece of disinformation pretty much zero with generative AI,” Ahmed explained.
-“Theoretically that creates a closed-loop process where AI is producing it, distributing it, testing its efficacy continuously.”
-In this context, he has called the cycle a “perpetual bulls–t machine” that happens to run with an intensity that has not been possibly imagined earlier.
-Regarding the scale, he said that it is much more about the probability that the AI self-improve through disinformation and then make its counter even more difficult.
+This leaves the marginal cost of generating a piece of disinformation pretty much zero with generative AI, Ahmed said.
+Theoretically that creates a closed-loop process where AI is producing it, distributing it, testing its efficacy continuously.
+In this context, he called the cycle a “perpetual bulls–t machine” that happens to run with an intensity that has not been possibly imagined earlier.
+On the scale, he said it’s much more about the probability that the AI self-improve through disinformation and then make its counter even more difficult.

 Self-Regulation Not the Answer